Don't Trust ChatGPT when Your Question is not in English: A Study of Multilingual Abilities and Types of LLMs: Categorizing Language-Dependent Tasks

-The first category includes tasks that are minimally influenced by language.
-Reasoning tasks involve logical and rational thinking to solve problems based on available information and logical principles.
+\paragraph{\Reasoning} The first category includes tasks that are minimally influenced by language, on which consistent performance is expected across languages. {\Reasoning} tasks involve logical and rational thinking to solve problems based on available information and logical principles.
 Examples include mathematical problem-solving~\cite{lu2022survey}, coding~\cite{li2023enabling}, and common sense reasoning~\cite{sap-etal-2020-commonsense}.
-These tasks can be performed using universal language elements, such as mathematical symbols, or rely on general life experience and common sense that does not use language to acquire.
-For example, questions like "If I drop an apple, which direction will it go?" rely more on understanding the gravity rather than language-specific knowledge, therefore consistent performance is expected.
+These tasks can be performed using universal language elements, such as mathematical symbols, or rely on general life experience and common sense, which can be acquired without language.
+For example, answering the question {\em ``If I drop an apple, which direction will it go?''} relies more on understanding gravity than on language-specific knowledge.

-With LLMs, the limited explainability hinders our comprehensive understanding of how reasoning is executed within these complex networks.
-To address this, we aim to unravel the underlying mechanisms and measure the consistency among languages of reasoning tasks through prompting techniques, which will be detailed in the later section.